 You’re probably in the habit of taking overripe bananas from the counter and putting them into the freezer with the best of intentions to bake them into a sweet banana bread.
 But did you know you can also save overripe mango by freezing it for later, too?

-I had 2 very ripe mangoes that I knew were not going to get eaten but hated to see then go to waste: How to use them?
+I recently had two very ripe mangoes that I knew were not going to get eaten, but hated to see them go to waste: How to use them?